 Pamplona has an attractive old town at the centre of which is the Plaza del Castillo.
 This is edged with bars and restaurants and is an excellent spot to stop for a coffee or a meal and watch the world go by.
 Bullfights once took place in this square until these were moved to Plaza de Toros.

-Head for the ruins of the Citadel and take a stroll in the surrounding gardens
+Be sure to head for the ruins of the Citadel and take a stroll in the surrounding gardens.

 Even if you are not here for the bull-running, take a look at the Plaza de Toros - Pamplona's bullring.

 The San Fermin Festival

 The Fiestas de San Fermin takes place from midnight on the 6th July to midnight on the 14th July and during this period there is a non-stop party.
 The 'encierro' or bull-running takes place each morning at 8am when six bulls are released near the plaza Santo Domingo and 'run' to the bullring.
 They run through the narrow cobbled streets with hundreds of locals and tourists braving their horns to run with them.